Real Option Pricing using Quantum Computers: Preliminaries

-Another ingredient in the derivatives pricing is the already mentioned payoff value.
+Another ingredient in the pricing of derivatives is the aforementioned payoff.
 We denote by $V_t$ the price of the derivative at time $t\in [0,T]$, where $T$ is the maturity date.
 Moreover, we assume the existence of a function $V$, such that $V_t=V(t,S_t)$, i.e., the value of the derivative depends on time and on the underlying asset price through a function $V$.
-As stated before, in this work we will focus on derivatives whose payoff only depends on the value of the asset at maturity, $V_T = F(S_T)$, where $F$ represents the payoff function.
-Next, if we denote the strike price by $K$, some examples of payoff are: \begin{itemize} \item European call option: $F(x)= \max(x-K,0)$. \item European put option: $F(x)= \max(K-x,0)$. \item Linear payoff: $F(x)= x-K$. \end{itemize}
+Here we will focus on derivatives whose payoff only depends on the value of the asset at maturity, $V_T = F(S_T)$, where $F$ represents the payoff function.
+Next, if we denote the strike price by $K$, some examples of payoff functions are (see also Figure \ref{fig:payoffs}):

-Note that, while the two first payoffs are nonnegative for any value of $S_T$, the third one can be either positive of negative, depending on $S_T$.